 Note how well Bulkestate were able to answer all my questions in very good English and providing very comprehensive replies.
 This is really something unique among P2P and real-estate crowdfunding platforms from the Baltics.

 A lot of them reply to questions in broken English and basically copy-paste from their own website without thinking about the investor’s question in a deeper way.
-I really appreciate how serious Bulkestate takes interactions with investors.
+I really appreciate how seriously Bulkestate takes interactions with investors.
 This definitely increases my trust in the platform in a big way.

 What Types of Buildings does Bulkestate Go After?